General Admission Policy

 - Official transcripts from all accredited post-secondary institutions attended.

-Graduate Special Student (Non-Degree) applicants will receive an admission decision via email.
+Graduate non-degree special status applicants will receive an admission decision via email.

-Graduate Special Student (Non-Degree) status is well suited for School of Education graduate degree- and certificate-holders who are interested in taking additional courses for personal and professional development, as opposed to pursuing another degree or certificate.
+Graduate non-degree special student status is tailored for School of Education alumni, both graduate degree and certificate holders, who are interested in taking additional courses for personal and professional development.
 School of Education alumni may enroll in other classes by completing the online application.
-No additional transcripts or application fees are required for this status.
+An application fee is not required.

 If you meet any of the following criteria, you must apply for readmission to the School of Education:

-- If you have not registered or been enrolled continuously in consecutive semesters and have not been granted an approved leave of absence (see continuous enrollment policy).
+- If you have not registered or been enrolled continuously in consecutive semesters and have not been granted an approved leave of absence or academic pause. (see continuous enrollment policy).

-- If you officially withdrew from the School or have an expired leave of absence.
+- If you officially withdrew from the School of Education or have an expired leave of absence.

-Note: Former School of Education students dismissed for academic or disciplinary reasons are not eligible to re-apply or be considered for readmission to any SOE degree program or graduate non-degree special status.
+Note: Former School of Education students who were dismissed for academic or disciplinary reasons are not eligible to reapply or be considered for readmission to any School of Education degree program or graduate non-degree special status.

 Transfer of Graduate Credits